VishalKandala/1D-Composite-Diffusion-Solver/README.md

 Discretizing the boundaries using ghost points, we get the following linear system.
 $$ A*T^{n+1} = T^{n} + B$$

-Matrix A has $1+2*\lambda$ on the main diagonals, then -$\lambda$ on the super and sub diagonals (except the first and last rows).
+Matrix A has $1+2*\lambda$ on the main diagonal, then -$\lambda$ on the super and sub diagonals (except the first and last rows).
 For the first and last rows - which correspond to the boundary conditions - the first row has $-2*\lambda$ on the super diagonal, while the last row has $-2*\lambda$ on the sub-diagonal.

 Vector B has the temperature values at all grid locations from the previous timestep.
 Again, the first and last element are modified to incorporate the Neumann boundary condition.